-Harry Potter belongs to JKR and Warner bro.
-Sherlock belongs to Sir AKD and BBC.
-I reserve the right to laugh in the face of anyone that thinks I make money off of this...
+Harry Potter belongs to JKR and Warner brothers.
+Sherlock belongs to Sir ACD and BBC.
+I reserve the right to laugh in the face of anyone that thinks I make money off of this story...
 Cause I don't!

-This is my first fanfic in many years.
-So please be nice.
+This is my first fanfic in many years; So please be kind.

 Note: The timeline for Harry Potter and Sherlock have been changed for this fic.
-This story takes place in 2008, Set in the beginning of POA (3rd year) for Harry and Season one of Sherlock (Right after Blind Banker).
+This story takes place in 2008, Set in the beginning of POA (3rd year) for Harry Potter and season one of Sherlock (Right after The Blind Banker).

 Chapter 1; Bravery and Curiosity.

 Harry remembered exactly when it started.
 His fascination with how the world worked.

 Dudley was having his 6th birthday party.
 Harry had gotten ahold of one of the noise makers that all the other children had.
 A little plastic thing, not even worth a pound.
 It made a funny noise when you blew into it.
 Aunt Petunia was livid when she saw he had gotten one of the toys.
 But there had been other people around.
 She couldn't do anything about in front of company.
 But Dudley could do something.
 He grabbed it from Harry and tossed it to the ground.
 He stomped down hard on it and broke the little fragile thing into pieces.
 He had a good laugh about it with his friends, then left Harry to his misery.
 Harry, now alone, picked up the broken pieces and tried to salvage what he could.
 After a minute or two of tinkering around he discovered that the main part of the noise maker was still intact.
 After breaking away the plastic casing on both sides and fiddling with it a bit he got the noise maker to work again.